 Please know that our regular business hours are 8:00 a.m. to 4:30 p.m.
 If you would like to submit a safety concern, please use the form on this page.
 While it is always best to talk directly to an adult, since students and parents are not always comfortable doing so, the tip line is another tool that can be used to alert district administrators about an issue.
 If this is an emergency, please call 911.
 Please know that our regular business hours are 8:00 a.m. to 4:30 p.m.

-Safety continues to be front and center in many of our collective conversations.
+School safety is our top priority.
 As a District, we take a multi-faceted approach to keeping our schools safe.

-Most importantly - conversations with our children are essential to the safety and security of our buildings.
-Our schools explicitly teach students that if they ever see something or hear something that makes you feel unsafe or uncomfortable, they should tell an adult at the school immediately.
-A child will never get into trouble for telling an adult if they are feeling unsafe or uncomfortable.
+Home Partnerships - Conversations with our children are essential.
+Our schools explicitly teach students that if they ever see something or hear something that makes them feel unsafe or uncomfortable, they should tell an adult at the school immediately.
 We ask you, our parents and community members, to continue these conversations with your children at home.